pdxjohnny/pdxjohnny.github.io/content/posts/ietf-118.md

   - What did the receipt issuers do to ensure the tomato is fresh?
     - Why should we trust the notary?
 Are we sure they checked?
   - Orie: The minimal activity the notary would do is check the issuer, ensure that the issuer has key material that we can verify
-    - An advanced notary with domain expertise could look inside the payload, as descrition of TS and reg policy
+    - An advanced notary with domain expertise could look inside the payload, as description of TS and reg policy
   - Cedric: You know who to blame, you can make choices based off who you know
   - Ned: Compromise might be the type of check the receipt issuer did could be something that goes into the issuer claims
 - Peter: ETH using polyunomiocal commitment stuff, could be interesting